MichaelChesnaye/A-numerical-approach-for-constructing-group-sequential-tests-with-data-monitoring/README.md

-# A-numerical-approach-for-constructing-adaptive-designs-with-sample-size-re-estimation
+# A numerical approach for constructing adaptive designs with information monitoring
-This repository contains the Matlab code and data used to generate the results in the paper titled "A numerical approach for constructing adaptive designs with sample size re-estimation".
+This repository contains the Matlab code and data used to generate the results in the paper titled "A numerical approach for constructing adaptive designs with information monitoring".

 Authors:  Michael A Chesnaye, Steven L. Bell, James M. Harte, and David M. Simpson.